 The system must also be evaluated according to the requirements of the companies requesting the service.
-For example, the security and data privacy a system offers should be taken into account, as well as the speed and the customization possibilities.
+For example, the security and data privacy a system offers should be taken into account, as well as the speed and customization possibilities.

 Pangeanic guarantees machine translation quality

-At Pangeanic, we guarantee the quality of our machine translation through the use of non-static models, post-editing by expert linguists—essential for the continuous learning of the MT system—and quality assessment, including BLEU, ChrF and TER metrics.
+At Pangeanic, we guarantee the quality of our machine translation through the use of non-static models, post-editing by expert linguists—essential for the continuous learning of the MT system—and quality assessment, including BLEU, ChrF, and TER metrics.

 To apply machine translation quality assessment techniques, a test corpus is automatically translated using the MT system and then compared to a reference translated by a native linguist.